RENTING A CAR IN TROMSØ

 The layer system is designed to let you modify your clothing for all kinds of temperatures and weather conditions, with warm air generated by your body trapped between the layers to keep them warm.

-We wrote a comprehensive article on what to pack for winter trip to Lofoten, where we explained the layering system and give practical tips for what to wear in northern Norway in winter.
+We wrote a comprehensive article on what to pack for a winter trip to Lofoten, where we explained the layering system and gave practical tips for what to wear in northern Norway in winter.
 Make sure you check it out!

 Reindeer Feeding with Tromsø Arctic Reindeer

-Microspikes, Yaktrax, and crampons are all traction devices used for walking or hiking on snow and ice, but they differ in design and intended use.
+Microspikes, Yaktrax, and crampons are all traction devices designed for walking or hiking on snow and ice, but they serve different purposes depending on the terrain and activity.

-For Tromsø in winter, whether you need any of these depends on your activities and the weather conditions.
+For Tromsø in winter, whether you’ll need any of these depends on your plans and the weather.

 Yaktrax